Hamberfim/murach-cplus-plus/README.md

 Murach's C++ Programming, 2nd Edition

-Prior instructor in my C++ class used slides from this book frequently, so I'm going through it.
+Prior instructor in my C++ class used slides from this book frequently, so I'm going to go through it.